Georgia Disability BenefitsUpdated May 24, 2021 Social Security Disability

 The two main requirements regard the severity of your disability and the length of time you’ve paid into the Social Security tax system.

 The most crucial requirement is that your disability must be considered severe enough to impact your ability to work for at least 12 months or is expected to end in death.
-The SSA has made a comprehensive list of all the disabilities it will approve for disability insurance benefits, and your disability must be listed here.
+The SSA Office has made a comprehensive list of all the disabilities it will approve for disability insurance benefits, and your disability must be listed here.
 There is a chance that you may be able to qualify even if your disability isn’t listed, but it’s much more likely if it is.

 Second, you must show that you’ve contributed to Social Security with an adequate work history, which typically means 10 years of employment.
 However, there are some exemptions to this rule if your disability is deemed severe enough that you haven’t been able to work in any capacity.